Meet the Executive team

 Job title: Executive Director, finance and operations

-Maggie McGhee is the newly appointed Executive Director, Governance at ACCA.
-Maggie takes up post on 1 October 2018.
+Maggie McGhee is the newly appointed Executive Director, Governance at ACCA. a post she has held since 1 October 2018.
 In this role, she has responsibility for both ACCA’s corporate governance arrangements and the governance of ACCA members and students.
 Corporate governance comprises the internal audit, risk, information security, legal counsel and secretariat functions.
 Governance includes regulation, licensing, monitoring and investigations/discipline.

 Prior to this, Maggie was the Director of Professional Insights at ACCA, where she led a team of technical and policy experts to support ACCA’s global thought leadership agenda.
 This work seeks to demonstrate the value that professional accountants bring to society by creating successful businesses and sustainable economies.
 Professional Insights comments on the key issues relating to range of policy and technical areas and works to influence other technical and policy experts in governments, regulators, professional bodies and employers across the globe.